 Service providers must be able to co-exist and communicate with each other safely, securely, and with certainty over regulations and rules.

-Simultaneously, Air Navigation Service Providers must have overarching visibility and absolute control over their airspace remit.
+Simultaneously, Air Navigation Service Providers must have over-arching visibility and absolute control over their airspace remit.
+Easy.

 Skyy Network is the high throughput, low latency bridge for that communication.
 A single-source data standard and digital airspace framework to allow the safe operation of drones in our airspace.

-An open source, permissioned Distributed Ledger Technology connecting an industry.
+An open source, high-performance ledger connecting an industry.